Task databases and sprints

 The Sprints database will give you a general view of your current and future sprints.
 You can open any sprint's page to view the tasks within.
 You'll also notice a Timeline view, which gives you a more linear look at your sprints.

-If you’ve accidentally deleted the Current Sprint view, there are a couple of ways you can recreate it:
+If you’ve accidentally deleted the Current Sprint view and want to recreate it:

 To mark a sprint as complete: